Back to News page Read next article Read previous article

 The vast majority of chatbots today are built based on a decision-tree logic, where the response given by the bot depends on specific keywords identified in the user's input.
 This is augmented with some artificial intelligence to handle a wider range of phrases from users.

-How can it help my business?
+How can a chatbot help my business?

 There are a number of specific ways a chatbot can help: